 At present, Ic-BL SNe are discovered and classified via brute-force spectroscopy, so unless they are very nearby they are typically not recognized until a week after explosion.
-It would be useful to develop strategies for discovering Ic-BL SNe earlier in their evolution, perhaps based on the properties of their host environment, or - in higher-cadence surveys - from the presence of an early (< 1 days) peak in the optical light curve, like that seen in SN 2006aj and SN 1998bw.
-These could perhaps be distinguished from double-peaked light curves of other SN progenitors (e.g. Fremling et al. 2019c) by the luminosity of this first peak, if the redshift to the SN is known.
+It would be useful to develop strategies for discovering Ic-BL SNe earlier in their evolution, perhaps based on the properties of their host environment, or-in higher-cadence surveys from the presence of an early (<1 day) peak in the optical light curve, like that seen in SN 2006aj and SN 1998bw.
+These could perhaps be distinguished from double-peaked light curves of other SN progenitors (e.g., Fremling et al. 2019b) by the luminosity of this first peak, if the redshift to the SN is known.

-When the paper has been accepted for publication the data will be made publicly available via WISeREP, an interactive repository of supernova data (Yaron & Gal-Yam 2012).
-The code to produce the figures in this paper has been released under 10.5281/zenodo.3634931.
+The data are publicly available via WISeREP, an interactive repository of supernova data (Yaron & Gal-Yam 2012).
+The code to produce the figures in this paper has been released under doi:10.5281/zenodo.3634931.